10 Proven Methods for Anger Management – Why You May Feel Angry and How to Control Your Anger to Prevent It from Controlling You

 Anger can present itself in different ways, and it rarely makes us feel all warm and fuzzy.

-We have to learn to control our anger, especially if it results in inappropriate emotional or physical outbursts.
+We have to learn to control our anger, to employ some form of anger management, especially if our anger results in inappropriate emotional or physical outbursts.

 Because one, we don’t want to go around having inappropriate outbursts all the time.